-IRBNet maintains a Resources page with training videos and PDFs that will walk you through the registration process,
+IRBNet maintains a training resources page with videos and PDFs that will walk you through the registration process, creating

-creating and submitting a new project, and post-submission tools.
-Click on the Resources
+and submitting a new project, and post-submission tools.
+Click on the Resources tab

 or linked text, and log-in using the username "anchorage" and password "training"

 (do not include the quotation marks).

-We understand that using IRBNet is a learning process for many human subjects researchers.
-Please contact the IRB Coordinator at firstname.lastname@example.org or 907-786-0916) for assistance.
+We understand that using IRBNet is a learning process for many researchers.
+Please contact the IRB Coordinator at firstname.lastname@example.org or 907-786-0916 for assistance.

-When available, we encourage human subjects researchers and research supervisors to attend an IRBNet CAFE workshop.
+When available, we encourage human subjects researchers and research supervisors to attend CAFE workshops on IRB material, including IRBNet.
 There are no workshops available at this time.

 Frequently Asked Questions (FAQ)